LMHT/LMHT.github.io/CONTRIBUTING.md

 ##Submitting an Issue

-Create a new issue at the [Issues page], if you notice any errors within the site or in the documentation.
+Create a new [issue], if you notice any errors within the site or in the documentation.
 We love hearing your feedback on any new features you would like to see, too.

 A few guidelines for submitting an issue: